-The Fund normally invests at least 80% of its net assets in municipal obligations originating in New Mexico, the income from which is exempt from regular federal or New Mexico income taxes.
-If the Fund owns taxable investments, some of its income would be subject to federal and New Mexico income taxes.
-The Fund may invest without limit in securities that generate income subject to the alternative minimum tax ("AMT") on individuals.
+The Fund normally invests at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in municipal obligations originating in New York, the income from which is exempt from regular federal or New York income taxes, though the income on those investments may still be subject to the federal alternative minimum tax ("AMT").
 Gains realized on investments held by the Fund and not offset by realized losses will be subject to federal income tax.